 One feature of our regulatory framework that we can leverage is our current control over the legal services market monopoly and the attendant approval and accreditation process.
-As Ogus suggested, one model of a competing market competition would be to have all potential providers of a professional service submit their firms for approval to the current regulator, 303 which would then require some independent third party public agent to neutrally oversee the guidelines.
-304 In this instance, because accountants do not have the authority to wholesale engage in the practice of law, lawyers could use the legitimizing feature of our current self-regulatory approval process to recognize, regulate, and develop best standards and practices for firms with non-lawyer owners or directors.
+As Ogus suggested, one model of a competing market competition would be to have all potential providers of a professional service submit their firms for approval to the current regulator,318 which would then require some independent third party public agent to neutrally oversee the guidelines.319 In this instance, because accountants do not have the authority to wholesale engage in the practice of law, lawyers could use the legitimizing feature of our current self-regulatory approval process to recognize, regulate, and develop best standards and practices for firms with non-lawyer owners or directors.
 Because of this approval and accreditation labeling, lawyers would be able to market a higher quality, ABA and state-approved, ethical MDP to potential corporate and small firm clients.

 Because of its ability to market a higher quality product, allowing MDPs would at least allow lawyers to shape the market for MDPs at elite levels that would compete with the accountant majority controlled MDPs.
-Whether we approve of the self-regulatory and market monopoly legal system we current exist within or not, we can at least use our monopoly on approval and accreditation to brand lawver controlled MDPs with the legitimizing feature of regulatory approval and regulation in order to market a higher quality and less risky product to corporate and small firm clients.
-The time has come to recognize these developments and those innovative legal entrepreneurs by regulating MDPs or else we will continue to place the legal profession at a competitive disadvantage.
-However, the longer that lawyers wait to recognize and regulate MDPs, the more time the accountants will have to refine their inter-professional services, collaborations, and client efficiencies, further capturing solidifying its dominance in the global MDP market.
-The accountants have already turned the tide; the lawyers must be allowed to set sail or remain marooned on the beach indefinitely.
+Whether we approve of the self-regulatory and market monopoly legal system we current exist within or not, we can at least use our monopoly on approval and accreditation to brand lawyer controlled MDPs with the legitimizing feature of regulatory approval and regulation in order to market a higher quality and less risky product to corporate and small firm clients.
+The time has come to recognize these developments and those innovative legal entrepreneurs by regulating